Empower Others to Create Positive Change by Earning a Licensure-Track Master’s in Counseling Online.

 Our clinical mental health master’s in counseling online requires 2 residential courses.
-As a precautionary measure against COVID-19, these intensive courses may be offered online temporarily.
+Occasionally these are also offered as synchronous online courses and offers can vary per semester.
+Please refer to the Course Registration Tool for current listings.
 The courses, COUC 505 and COUC 512, will still require online students to be present for class virtually between the hours of 8:00 and 5:00 pm EST for one week.
 For more information, please contact academic advising at (800) 424-9596.

 How long does it take to become a clinical mental health counselor?

 There is no blanket answer to this question because licensure and field experience vary by state.
 Though there may be exceptions depending on your state’s licensure requirements, clinical mental health counselors usually need to complete a CACREP-accredited degree program.

 At Liberty, our CACREP-accredited Master’s in clinical mental health counseling can be completed in as little as 2.5 years.
 If your state has additional licensure requirements, you may spend a bit more time finalizing your counseling license by satisfying field placement requirements.
 For more information for licensure requirements in your state and whether or how Liberty’s online counseling degree aligns with your state’s requirements, please see our state licensure page.